wlaw019/gaoutcomes-backend/README.md

 - controllers: courses.js and students.js
 - server.js

-### students.js (4 Routes)
+### students.js (5 Routes)
 - GET: get all students left join courses and ordered by student's username
 - POST: create a new student.
 Modify interviews and dateoffer if empty string in order to satisfy data type specified in the database
+- PUT: edit a student.
+Modify interviews if empty string
+- DELETE: '/:id' to delete a specific student
+- DELETE: '/course/:id' to delete all the students within a course

+### students.js (4 Routes)
+- GET: get all courses
+- POST: create a new course
+- PUT: edit a course
+- DELETE: delete a specific student

 ### Wishlist/Purchased: Find wishlist based on username and complete.
 User can enforce additional sort and filter